anuj2110/Auto-Tagging-Algorithm-Personal/IMPORTANT.md

   - Started reading about the Competitive Learning approach.[some references](http://labs.seas.wustl.edu/bme/raman/Lectures/Lecture10_CompetitiveLearning.pdf).
 ### 15/06/19
   - Read about the Kohonen SOM from various sources.
-  - **Applied the above approach to our dataset**.
+  - **Applied the above approach to our dataset.**.
+### 17/06/19
+  - **Optimization of algorithm.**
+  - Read about flask
+### 18/06/19
+  - Worked on flask to change the database
+  - Learnt JavaScript
+  - Made SQL queries for the flask backend
-  - Read about flask.
+  - Read about CRUD APIs